LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-attributes.rst

 Next, we add a new property to store a contact email for each event.
 This is a ``string`` named ``ContactEmail``.
 Validating email addresses by directly applying each of the rules that an email must satisfy is *extremely* difficult.
-Thankfully, there is an ``@Email`` validation annotation that we can apply to our new field.

-After adding this new field to our constructor, our class is done for the moment.
+Thankfully, there is an ``[EmailAddress]`` validation attribute that we can apply to our new field.

 .. sourcecode:: csharp
    :lineno-start: 8